SimDeveloper-cripto/lasd_libraries_v2/README.md

 - Provide documentation also for the `LinkedList` library
 - `Create unit tests` for PostOrder Map and Fold (both for Bfs and Dfs)
+- Provide `iterators`
+- Add possibility to save graph in formats like json or csv

 ## Requirements